 When D told me about a new gastropub which opened near his work place, I was psyched!
 One reason was because I had not been trying any new places recently.
 More importantly, I was drawn to its name.
 If what The Queen & Mangosteen was doing was to attract their customers with their catchy name, it certainly caught me.
 It took me awhile to figure out the reason for its name and when I finally did, I thought it might have been because mangosteens were considered the queen of fruits.
 That was until I found out that mangosteens were a favourite with Queen Victoria.
 I never knew that there were mangosteens over in the UK.

 The Queen & Mangosteen is a new British gourmet pub set up by the people behind the Highlander Bar and The Pump Room.
 I've tried the Irish pub grub but going British was new for me.
 After a crazy week at work last week, D decided to pay a visit that was overdue.
 It was a pretty enjoyable experience since I needed a relaxing time off and that's what I got.
-Whilst Singapore isn't the most ideal place to go al fresco,
+Whilst Singapore isn't the most ideal place to go al fresco, it was nice to sit outside and overlook the waters dividing the main land and Sentosa.

 It wouldn't really be fair for me to give a real assessment of the food they served because I dropped in only for a late afternoon snack.
 That being said, I did think that there were hits and misses in the food we ordered.
 Ordering from the 'nibbles' section of the menu, we made a beeline for the Mixed Seafood Deli Board which consisted of Beer Battered Fish, Chilled Prawns, Crayfish and Fried Whitebait that came with a variety of dipping sauces such as curry tartare sauce.
 I loved the presentation of the dish.
 The seafood was rather fresh but I thought the batter for the fried items were disappointing.
 While the accompanying sauces were tasty, the batter on the fish and the whitebait were too thick for my liking.
 It's frustrating that I still can't find people in Singapore who do fish & chips like the ones at Cicerello's in Perth.